petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-course-environment-setup/client-extensions.md

 ## Conclusion

 Congratulations!
-You've completed Module 3: Developer Setup.
+You've completed Module 3: Course Environment Setup.
 Throughout this module, you set up a Liferay developer environment and explored the benefits of Liferay workspaces and client extensions.

 In the next module, you'll learn about Liferay's identity management features.